-- Take SAT Subject Tests in the spring, right after you have finished the course on the test’s subject (May or June).
-The longer you wait after taking a course, the more work you create for yourself – you will forget more material over time, and therefore either have to study more, or just score lower!
+- Take SAT Subject Tests in May or June, right after you have finished the course on the test’s subject.
+The longer you wait after taking a course, the more work you create for yourself – you will forget more material over time, and therefore you will either have to study more, or just score lower!

 - Take the SAT Subject Tests in your strongest subjects.
 This is true regardless of your year in high school.
 If you ace Chemistry as a sophomore, consider taking the Chemistry Subject Test in May or June.
 This even applies to freshman – if you do really well in a course, then take the corresponding Subject Test.
 This is especially true for AP classes.
 A good rule of thumb is: if you can take the AP test, you can take the Subject Test.
 Remember, it is very rare for a Subject Test to hurt your application, and colleges will even see when you took it, making a high score as a freshman even more impressive.

 One more piece of advice, which applies to fewer students: if your dream school requires you to apply for a specific major, take SAT Subject Tests relevant to that field.
 If you are applying to Johns Hopkins for Bioengineering, do not take English Literature and U.S. History – focus instead on Math and the sciences.